k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11d_custom_logic.md

 ![custom logic](images/custom_logic_example_3.png)

-Note: When exposing the SQL statement as an external parameter for the user, verify that it runs on a read-only DB connection; this would prevent a DB update.
+Note: When exposing the SQL statement as an external parameter for the user, ensure it runs on a read-only DB connection to prevent any DB updates.

 ### Examples — CustomLogicSql Flow

-A new generic Custom Logic flow has been added to the TDM library: **CustomLogicSql**.
-This flow gets an SQL query to run on a given DB interface.
+A new generic Custom Logic flow, **CustomLogicSql** has been added to the TDM library.
+This flow executes a given SQL query on a specified DB interface.
-Edit the flow in order to use it in the TDM tasks:
+Edit the flow in order to use it in TDM tasks:

- - Populate the **interface** input parameter in the **Run Input SQL** Actor (currently it is defined as an empty linked field).
+ - Populate the ***interface*** input parameter in the **Run Input SQL** Actor, which is currently defined as an empty linked field.
- - It is recommended to update the external name of the **sql** input parameter in the **Run Input SQL** Actor to a meaningful name (currently it is populated with SQL).
+ - It is recommended to update the external name of the ***sql*** input parameter in the **Run Input SQL** Actor to a meaningful name (currently set to *SQL*).
 For example, SQL_query_on_CRM.
  - Add the CustomLogicSql flow to the **CustomLogicFlows** Actor.
 Populate the new record as follows:
    -  LU_NAME: optional.
 Can be left empty.
    -  FLOW_NAME: CustomLogicSql